Excellence in Photonic Crystal Surface Emitting Lasers (PCSELence)

 Spectral solver

 In the frame of the PCSELence project, we have developed analytic-expression-based algorithms for the construction of the field coupling matrix C entering model equations (1) and (3).
-Our algorithms bypass computer arithmetic-induced problems when dealing with large and small exponentials; they are fast and exact, in contrast to approximative approaches or procedures based on numerical integration methods [1,2].
-These algorithms were explored in our numerical solver suited for resolving spectral problems for PCSELs with multiple photonic crystal layers and large emission areas.
-We demonstrated that finite difference schemes of second and higher order created using coarse numerical meshes provide sufficient accuracy for several major (lowest-threshold) modes of particular device designs [2,3].
+Our algorithms bypass computer arithmetic-induced problems when dealing with large and small exponentials; they are fast and exact, in contrast to approximative approaches or procedures based on numerical integration methods [1,2,3].
+An efficient calculation of leading optical modes in PCSELs is crucial when looking for suitable heterostructures including size and configuration of lateral photonic crystal layers.
+Our algorithms and the numerical solver can be also explored to consider PCSELs with multiple photonic crystal layers and large emission areas.
 Such calculations are beneficial when looking for PCSEL designs with low thresholds and good main mode gain separation, which is crucial when seeking a single-mode high-quality emission.
 Moreover, our solver can also be used to predict an intrinsic linewidth if the stable single-mode operation of PCSEL is ensured [4].

 Bibliography